GRONINGEN-MICROBIOME-CENTRE/TransplantLines/README.md

 This github repo describes workflow and codes used in The TransplantLines study:

 Contents:
-Markup : *Microbiome profiling
+* Microbiome profiling and description of microbiome
+* Mortality Analysis
-*Heritability analysis
+* Differential abundance analysis
-Identification of core and keystone microbes Microbiome clustering
-Calculation of microbiome variance explained by phenotypes Microbiome-phenotypes association analyses
+* Calculation of microbiome variance explained by phenotypes
-Calculation of microbiome signatures predictive of diseases and health Calculation of General Microbiome Health Index (GMHI) Miscellaneous scripts
-Supporting R scripts
-Supporting data
-Installation instructions
-Code use instructions
+* Immunosuppresive medication analysis
+* Longitudinal analysis

 ***Microbiome profiling and description of microbiome***